ceford/cefjdemos-data-jdm-help-en/articles/modules-site/site-modules-login.md

 ## Description

-The **Login** module type displays a username and password Login form.
+The *Login* module type displays a username and password Login form.
 It also displays a link to retrieve a forgotten password.
-If User registration is enabled in the User Settings of the Global Configuration screen, then the link "Create an Account" will be shown to invite Users to self-register.
+If User registration is enabled in the User Settings of the Global Configuration screen, then the link *Create an Account* will be shown to invite Users to self-register.

 ### Common Elements